tjwoon/csDeviceInfo/README.md

         // Success callback.
         // `isHacked` is _truthy_ if the device is rooted/jailbroken, _falsy_
         // otherwise (meaning it can be true, false, 1, 0, ...).
+        // NOTE: `isHacked` is always false on Windows - no checking is
+        // performed on this platform...
     },
     function (err) {
         // Failure callback.